Agents that ship to production — not just pass a demo.

 LangSmith trace observability

-Every reasoning step, tool call, and state transition is captured in LangSmith.
-Traces show the full decision path from user input to final action — making debugging tractable and giving you the data to run offline evaluations when prompts or models change.
+Every reasoning step, tool call, and state transition is captured in LangSmith — giving you a full decision trace from user input to final action.
+Debugging is tractable because you can replay any run, and the same trace data feeds offline evaluations when you update prompts or swap models.

-- Agent architecture document: MCP tool surface, LangGraph state design, escalation paths
+- Agent architecture doc: MCP tool surface, state graph, escalation paths

-- Working agent with full tool integration, Zod/Pydantic validation, and error handling
+- Working agent with tool integration, Zod/Pydantic validation, error handling

-- LangSmith tracing setup with dashboards for production debugging and evaluation
+- LangSmith tracing with production dashboards and eval harness

-- Multi-agent pipeline with defined handoff schemas (if in scope)
+- Multi-agent pipeline with typed handoff schemas (if in scope)

-- Test suite covering tool failure modes, edge case inputs, and loop prevention
+- Test suite covering tool failures, edge inputs, and loop prevention

 LangGraph, AutoGen, or CrewAI — which do you use?